ts-mk/flake8-bas/README.md

 ## Use in production

-Until version 1.0.0 is reached, this plugin is considered as **NOT ready for production**.
+Until version 1.0.0 is reached, this plugin is considered to be **NOT ready for production**.

 ## Statements and their error codes